rogino/COSCNotes/COSC367/Week 04-05 prolog.md

 % If L3 is result, first elements of L1 and L3 must be the same.
 Hence, remove the first element from both L1 and L3 until L1 is empty.
 ```

-Concatenating a list is done by traversing down one of the lists; hence, it is inefficient
+Concatenating a list is done by traversing down one of the lists; hence, it is inefficient.

 #### Prefix and Suffix